Pre-teens lose full night of sleep a week to social media, new study

-A study out of Leicester, England with De Montfort University monitored 10 and 11-year-olds who participate in social media.
+A study out of Leicester, England with De Montfort University monitored 10- and 11-year-olds participating in social media.
 Researchers found the subjects were only getting about 8.7 hours of sleep each night.
-The recommended amount for the age group is 9 to 11 hours.
+The recommended amount for the age group is nine to 11 hours.

-Young people cite increased social media usage to a fear of missing out, commonly known as FOMO.
-They said they don’t want to miss a post or message from their friends.
+Young people cite increased social media usage as a fear of missing out, commonly known as FOMO.
+They said they didn’t want to miss a post or message from their friends.

 Local experts say there is a growing number of studies showing similar results.